Juan del Águila: Service in France

-El Fuerte del Águila (Águila Fort) in its current state, heavily modified by Vauban.
+El Fuerte Del Águila (Del Águila Fort) in its current state, heavily modified by Vauban.

 On 25 October 1590 he landed in Nantes (Brittany), with his army.
 He established as an operational base the port of Blavet (now Port-Louis).
-At the end of the year he began the fortification of the city undertaken by Cristóbal de Rojas, who built the magnificent "Fuerte del Águila" (Águila Fort), named after the maestre de campo.
+At the end of the year he began the fortification of the city undertaken by Cristóbal de Rojas, who built the magnificent "Fuerte Del Águila" (Del Águila Fort), named after the maestre de campo.

 On 21 November 1591 he took the castle of Blain.
 On 21 May 1592 he defeated an Anglo-French army in Craon and, after chasing the English contingent, he completely destroyed it in Ambrières.
 On 6 November of that year he took Brest.

 In 1593 part of the Juan del Águila army landed on Camaret and built "La Pointe des Espagnols" (The Tip of the Spaniards) fort in the Crozon peninsula, dominating the entrance to the Brest port.
 In September 1594 he failed to relieve the town of Morlaix under siege which led to bitter tensions between himself and the Duke of Mercour.
 On 1 October, an Anglo-French army started a siege of Fort Crozon, while an English fleet bombarded the place from the sea.
 The garrison could only hold out until 15 November, while the auxiliary army, led by Juan del Águila, failed to relieve the fort having been blocked at Plomodiern.
 On the 19th an assault by the besiegers put the garrison to the sword - there were only thirteen survivors.